-It wasn’t very long after I stepped into the business of film production, when I realized – my job is fun.
-Meeting new people in different places, the collaborations with professionals, the wacky products, and the curious and fantastic locations – have made most of it all big fun.
+Anybody remember when the JOB was FUN?
+It wasn’t very long after I stepped into the business of film production, when I realized – this job is fun.
+Meeting new people in different places, collaborations with professionals, wacky products, and the curious and fantastic locations – made most of it all big fun.

 I blame technology for some of it.
 Sure, digital has made certain things easier and others better.
 But when it comes to the ease of “creating a final image on a screen” – that’s only fun for one person.